Volunteer Dashboard: Responsive Web 2025

 Iterations

-For the volunteer profile, make the entire bar clickable (not just the drop-down button)
+• Users consistently clicked on the entire “name” bar to open the volunteer profile, so I made the entire bar clickable (not just the drop-down button)

-Add a hover option for desktop (long-press option for mobile) to the main menu buttons to open a dialogue box to include additional information on expected action
+• Users were unsure of the purpose of the main task buttons at the top so I added a hover option for desktop (long-press option for mobile) to them to open a dialogue box to include additional information on the expected action

 Reflection/Next Steps